christranv/aws-terrajet/README.md

-# Terraform AWS Template
+# AWS TerraJet - For Your Monolith

- This template is built to help you provision AWS services that you need for your monolith web application with back-end and Database on EC2 and front-end on S3 and CloudFront on [AWS](https://aws.amazon.com/).
+ This template is built to help you provision [AWS](https://aws.amazon.com/) services that you need for your monolith web application.
+Save your time on researching and deploy infrastructure with IaC tool like Terraform.
+#### Features:
+- Support deploying Single-page application (React, Angular, Vue) to S3 and cached by CloudFront.
+- Support deploying Dockerized API to ECS cluster.
+- Support deploying SQL database to RDS.
+- Provide TLS/SSL certificate with ACM
+- Provide microservices adaptability for your future growth.

 ![diagram](images/diagram.png)

-## Supported Services
+## Supported modules

-These AWS services are supported by current version.
+These AWS modules are supported by current version.

 | Name                | Description           |
 | ------------------- | --------------------- |